KevinKoehlerSSSA/Intro-to-R/README.md

 ## Syllabus
 - [Syllabus](Syllabus.pdf)
 ## Data and codebook
 In the first part of the class, we will work with data on Tunisia.
-Below are the codebook and the data of a survey we fielded there in 2022 as well as data files containing the resulst of the 2014 and 2019 legislative elections in Tunisia.
+Below are the codebook and the data of a survey we fielded there in 2022 as well as data files containing the results of the 2014 and 2019 legislative elections in Tunisia.
 - [Codebook Tunisia Survey](Codebook-TUN-Survey.pdf)
 - [Data Tunisia Survey](tunisia_survey.csv)
 - [2014 Electoral Results](res2014.csv)